earthly/website/blog/_posts/2024-01-30-showboaters.md

 ## Compounding Complexity

-I may be able to show you each language feature of a language in isolation and how it makes things better.
-But this is different from how they get used in practice.
-In practice, experts use all the language features together.
+I can show you each language feature of a language in isolation and how it makes things better.
+But real world code will likely be more complex.
+In practice, experts use many the language features together all at once.
 And to an outsider, this can be pretty confusing.

-In an expressive enough language and with a group of strong developers, you can end up with something like the 'Focused' in 'A Deepness In The Sky':
+In an expressive enough language and with a group of strong developers, you can end up with something like *The Focused* in [A Deepness In The Sky](https://en.wikipedia.org/wiki/A_Deepness_in_the_Sky):

 > Reynolt cut the audio.
 "They went on like this for many days.
 Most of it is a private jargon, the sort of things a close-bound Focused pair often invents."
 >